FAIRmat-NFDI/nomad-tutorial-workflows/docs/core.md

 ## NOMAD Basics - Processing of supported simulation data

 NOMAD ingests the raw input and output files from standard simulation software by first identifying a representative file (denoted the **mainfile**) and then employing a parser code to extract relevant (meta)data from the associated files to that simulation.
-The (meta)data are stored within a structured schema─the NOMAD Metainfo─to provide context for each quantity, enabling interoperability and comparison between, e.g., simulation software.
+The (meta)data are stored within a structured schema &mdash;the NOMAD Metainfo&mdash;to provide context for each quantity, enabling interoperability and comparison between, e.g., simulation software.

 <div class="click-zoom">
     <label>